amr08/WWC-Feature/README.md

 # Google Places API JavaScript feature integrated into Ruby on Rails

-## Women Who Code (WWC), a Global Non-Profit Organization, was looking for assistance fixing a bug in their current "Create a New Network" application.
+## Women Who Code (WWC), a Global Non-Profit Organization, was looking for assistance fixing a bug in their current "Create a New Network" internal application.

 **Problem:**  	Geocoder Gem was inaccurate and allowed users (WWC employees) to submit
             words other than locations.
 Did not document lat and lng at times.